 For those of you yet to see the film I’ll leave you with a little taster…

-That concludes my Gone in 60 Seconds Blu-ray review, I’m aiming to review more Nicolas Cage movies soon.
+That concludes my Gone in 60 Seconds blu-ray review let me know what you thought of the film or blu-ray over on Facebook.
+I’m aiming to review more Nicolas Cage movies soon.
 What’s next?
 Check back soon…

 Summary: Gone in 60 Seconds (2000) Blu-ray Review